 - While the sauce is slowly simmering, bring a large pot of water to boil.

-- Salt the water and cook the pasta according to directions on package.
+- Salt the water and cook the pasta according to package directions.

-- At this point,while the pasta cooks add the drained tuna and chopped kalamata olives to the tomato sauce and allow to simmer till the pasta is cooked.
+- While the pasta cooks, add the drained tuna, slivered kalamata olives and fresh basil to the tomato sauce.
+Allow to simmer till the pasta is al dente.

 - When ready, drain the pasta and toss with some of the tomato sauce.

-- Plate the pasta and top with more sauce and a sprinkle of chopped parsley.
+- Plate the pasta and top with more sauce and a sprinkle of basil.

 - Serve while still warm.